mihalis68/zutils/README.md

 -v Verbose
 -h Login via hostname

-So to verbosely ssh to the rasperry pi using its hostname in .local. you would do the following:
+So to verbosely ssh to the rasperry pi using its hostname in .local. (instead of merely connecting to its IP address) you would do the following:

 ```
 Christophers-MacBook-Pro:zu cmorgan$ ./zssh -v -h pi /sbin/iwconfig